alex-strobel/DPP-LabManual/GitHub-and-renv.md

 The team member can then *commit* whatever to this alternative "timeline" without changing the *main* timeline.
 Once done, the team member creates a so-called *pull request*:
 All other team members are informed that a change to the *main* "timeline" is suggested, they can review all the changes, comment on them, accept or reject them.
-When eventually a common consensus has been reached on whether and how to change the *main* "timeline" to accept, the new *branch* is merged with the *main".
+When eventually a common consensus has been reached on whether and how to change the *main* "timeline" to accept, the new *branch* is merged with the *main*.